Dandelions are perennial plants. They flower beginning in early spring and continue through the summer.

 - Blooms spring into winter.

-Root System: Dandelion has a strong taproot that it is commonly 6 to 18 inches deep but can penetrate to a depth of 10 feet or more.
+Dandelion has a strong taproot that it is commonly 6 to 18 inches deep but can penetrate to a depth of 10 feet or more.
 Buds grow from the uppermost part of the root to produce a crown.
 The roots can re-generate new plants even after the plant has been cut off at or below the soil surface.
-Sections of root as short as 1 inch can produce a new plant.
+Sections of the root are as short as 1 inch can produce a new plant.

 - Leaves are nutritious spring green (mature leaves are bitter)